 That was a problem for Home Science Tools, which had a large database of content (its “Learning Center”), which generated thousands of pageviews a month in traffic.

 Its best choice was to move the learning center to a WordPress powered subdomain.

 If you look at the site today, that’s the setup you’ll see.

-The main eCommerce pages (built on BigCommerce) are on: homesciencetools.com.
+The main eCommerce business pages (built on a BigCommerce website) are on: homesciencetools.com.

 The Learning Center (built on WordPress) is on: learning-center.homesciencetools.com/blog/

-Initially, the move to the subdomain caused a dip in organic traffic to both the main site and the learning center — a dip that alarmed everyone at Home Science Tools for a while.
+Initially, the move to the subdomain caused a dip in organic traffic to both the main eCommerce website and the learning center — a dip that alarmed everyone at Home Science Tools for a while.

 It has not stayed that way, however.

-In the past year, our team has worked with Home Science Tools to make steady improvement in the site’s SEO performance.
+In the past year, our team has worked with Home Science Tools to make steady improvement in the site’s search engine optimization performance.